 - Licensed users may install software on one personal home computer.

-- Upon ceasing employment with MIT, faculty and staff members do not have the continued right to use this software and should delete it from their personally-owned machines.
+- Upon leaving MIT, faculty and staff members do not have the continued right to use this software and should delete it from their personally-owned machines.

 Downloads (MIT certificate required)